-Any officer who directly observes an unreasonable, excessive, or illegal use of force, in violation of the department's use of force policy and/or local, state or federal law by another department employee or other agency employee shall:
+Employees who directly observe an unreasonable, excessive, or illegal use of force, in violation of the department's use of force policy and/or local, state or federal law by another department employee or other agency employee shall, within their authority and training:

-- 1. Act to intervene and stop the use of force by another employee. - 2.
+- 1. Act to intervene, either verbally or physically to stop the use of force by another employee. - 2.
 Notify a supervisor immediately. - 3.
 Submit a written report to a supervisor immediately.

-Note: Retaliation against any officer who intervenes during what is perceived to be excessive use of force, or who reports misconduct, or who cooperates in an internal investigation is strictly prohibited.
+Note: Retaliation against any employee who intervenes during what is perceived to be excessive use of force, or who reports misconduct, or who cooperates in an internal investigation is strictly prohibited.
 This violation may result in disciplinary action up to and including termination.